 - Control forces are light, but be sure to use the trim for longer flights or when trying to set a reference speed.

 Overall, the quality of the Pipistrel kit, combined with Paul Kuntz' meticulous building over the years has produced a very impressive, smooth and well-flying aircraft.
-Having flown a number of aircraft early in their life, Paul's Sinus had the fewest squawks and smoothest flight controls and handling of almost any aircraft I've flown.
+Having flown a number of aircraft early in their life, Paul's Sinus had the fewest squawks and smoothest flight controls and handling of almost any aircraft I've flown early in its life.
 Now it's time to expand the flight envelope and increase Paul's currency and comfort while flying this beautiful airplane.

 Paul had many long cross-country flights in his Sinus, including five trips to and from Air Venture in Oshkosh.
 Paul's 2019 Oshkosh trip was described in Kitplanes.